How to Pull Off a Natural Looking White Wood Stain

 There are many types of wood stains you can buy on the market.
 But the most popular ones are oil-based, water-based, and solvent-based.

 Water-based stains, on the other hand, dry very quickly.
 This is good if you’re working with a smaller surface.
-But if you’re planning to white stain a floor or wall, you need to divide the application into shorter time segments.
-Unlike oil-based stains, however, they contain fewer pollutants and give off lesser fumes.
+But if you plan to white stain a floor or wall, divide the application into shorter segments.
+Unlike oil-based stains, however, they contain fewer pollutants and give off fewer fumes.
 As such, they’re considered much safer and more eco-friendly.

 How to Stain Wood White

-Now that you’ve figured out the type of wood you’re working with and the best stain option to go for, it’s time for the main thing.
-Here’s our quick DIY guide to white staining wood.
+Now that you’ve figured out the type of wood you’re working with and the best stain option, it’s time for the main thing.
+Here’s our quick DIY guide to putting white stain on wood.

 What you’ll need: